polybdenum/polybdenum.github.io/_posts/2023-08-01-how-i-came-second-out-of-999-in-the-salem-center-prediction-market-tournament-without-knowing-anything-about-prediction-markets-and-what-i-learned-along-the-way-part-1.md

   without knowing anything about prediction markets, and what I learned along the way - Part 1
 date: 2023-08-01 07:36 -0700
+series: salem
+series-num: 1
 ---
+{% include series-util.html %}
+{{series_header}}

 Last August, the Salem Center at the University of Texas [announced a year-long prediction market tournament](https://www.cspicenter.com/p/introducing-the-salemcspi-forecasting) in partnership with the Center for the Study of Partisanship and Ideology in an attempt to find people who are good at predicting the future.
 Despite having absolutely no experience with prediction markets, I decided to give it a try and amazingly managed to place second out of nearly a thousand participants.

 This post is divided into two parts.
 The first part (what you're reading) begins with a brief description of how the tournament worked, then the overall lessons I learned while participating in the contest.
-The second part will be a detailed chronological account of the contest from my perspective, explaining how my strategy changed over time.
+[The second part]({{next_url}}) will be a detailed chronological account of the contest from my perspective, explaining how my strategy changed over time.

 # How does a prediction market tournament work?